jeremyandrews/argus/memory-bank/activeContext.md

 Current implementation status:
 - ✅ Entity extraction now correctly extracts entities from article text
+- ✅ The LLM client correctly handles different JSON schema types based on the task
 - ✅ Entity data is properly stored in the database tables
 - ✅ Entity-based article matching and clustering now has the data it needs
 - ✅ Both new and existing articles can have their entities extracted